gjmcn/zap/docs/contents-md/Ranges.md

 2 (-7) linSpace 4   // generator (2 -1 -4 -7)
 ```

-> Due to floating-point arithmetic, the final element of a range created with `linSpace` may not be identical to _end_.
+> Due to floating-point arithmetic, the final element of a range created with `linSpace` may not be identical to the _end_ operand.